cmg777/starter-academic-v501/content/home/researchLab.md

 <center>
 {{% callout note %}}
 What is the relationship between nighttime lights, population, and GDP across space and time?
+(To use this app, click on the "Layers" menu )
 {{% /callout %}}
 </center>